mhmdjavad-cs/interpolation_theorem_for_classical_propositional_logic/README.md

 # interpolation_theorem_for_classical_propositional_logic

 Theorem.
+Let A and B be formulas of classical propositional logic , such that:

+(* the interpolation condition *)
+(i) they share at least one propositional symbol in common.
+(ii) A -> B.

+For any two such formulas of P,

+(* the interpolation statement *)
+there exists a formula C (called the P-interpolant of the formulas A and B) such that:

+(iii) A -> C.
+(iv) C -> B.
-Let A and B be formulas of P , such that (1) they share at least one propositional symbol in com- mon, and (2) îP A ⊃ B. For any two such formulas of P, there exists a formula C (called the P-interpolant of the formulas A and B) such that (3) îP A ⊃ C, (4) îP C ⊃ B, and (5) C contains only propositional symbols that occur in both A and B (i.e., only propositional symbols shared by A and B).
+(v) C contains only propositional symbols that occur in both A and B (i.e., only propositional symbols shared by A and B).

 ------------